imprint

-General Terms and Conditions of becon GmbH – hereinafter referred to as “becon” – as of 01.01.2010
+General Terms and Conditions of OpenCelium GmbH – hereinafter referred to as “OpenCelium” – as at 23.09.2023

-1.1.1 These terms and conditions shall apply to the present business relationship between becon and the contracting party, unless otherwise agreed in individual cases.
+1.1.1 These Terms and Conditions shall apply to the present business relationship between OpenCelium and the contracting party, unless otherwise agreed in the individual case.

-1.1.2 All deliveries, services, offers, etc. provided by becon shall be subject exclusively to these terms and conditions.
+1.1.2 All deliveries, services, offers, etc. provided by OpenCelium shall be subject exclusively to these Terms and Conditions.
 These shall also apply to all future business relations, even if they are not expressly agreed again.
 These terms and conditions shall be deemed to have been accepted at the latest upon receipt of the goods or the service.
 Counter-confirmations of the contractual partner with reference to his terms and conditions are hereby contradicted.

 1.2 Prices, due date and payment

-1.2.1 Unless otherwise stated, becon shall be bound by the prices contained in its offers for 30 days from the date of the offer.
+1.2.1 Unless otherwise stated, OpenCelium shall be bound by the prices contained in its offers for 30 days from the date of the offer.

-Otherwise, the prices stated in becon’s order confirmation shall be decisive.
+Otherwise, the prices stated in the order confirmation of OpenCelium shall be decisive.

 1.2.2 The respective statutory value added tax shall be added to the prices stated.